pratiraut/Pizza-Analysis/README.md

 ![avgorva](https://github.com/pratiraut/Pizza-Analysis/assets/146583441/97035db7-c25e-48e9-a3d1-71a32433620b)

-Total Pizza Sold - Total Pizzas Sold is the sum of the quantities of all pizzas sold
+Total Pizza Sold - Total Pizzas Sold is the sum of the quantities of all pizzas sold.

 ```sql
 SELECT SUM(quantity) AS total_pizza_sold